Energy

 Expand All

-Organisations in the energy industry range from huge multinational corporations to small organisations consisting of a handful of people developing specialist technology.
-Many large organisations operate graduate training schemes, most commonly in the oil and gas industry and the power generation sector.
-Other parts of the industry are dominated by small to medium enterprises (SMEs), for example in renewables technology companies, smart-metering technologies and low-carbon specialists.
+Organisations in the energy industry range from huge multinational corporations to small organisations developing specialist technology.
+Many large organisations operate graduate training schemes, most commonly in utilities - the power generation and distributions - and the large oil and gas companies and the nuclear energy sector: most of these firms also have opportunities within their renewable energy businesses.
+Other segments of the industry are populated by mainly small to medium enterprises (SMEs), for example in renewables technology companies, smart-metering technologies and low-carbon specialists.

-Roles for engineers, scientists, data scientists and IT specialists are most abundant, but opportunities also exist in many commercial roles, and in areas such as policy, regulation and law.
+Roles for engineers, scientists, data scientists and IT specialists are most abundant, but opportunities also exist in many commercial roles, and in areas such as business management, marketing, HR, policy, regulation and digital services.

 Global and regional energy companies

-Many have an international presence and traditionally focus on discovering and extracting oil and gas (upstream business), refining it into commercial products and distributing it to customers (downstream business).
+Many have an international presence and traditionally focus on discovering and extracting oil and gas (upstream business), refining it into commercial products (chemicals) and distributing it to customers (downstream business).
 Oilfield service companies, such as Schlumberger and Halliburton, provide specialist services to oil companies to aid the exploration and extraction of oil but do not directly extract oil and gas themselves.
 In the UK much of the oil/gas industry is based around Aberdeen and Great Yarmouth.
-Many energy companies are now also investing heavily in renewables.
+Many energy companies are now also investing heavily in renewables and may well become leaders in some key technologies, for example, the long-term storage of CO2 in depleted gas reservoirs.

 Power generators, distributors and suppliers

 Many of the big players in the energy sector use a range of fuel sources (oil, gas, coal, nuclear and renewables) to generate electricity for distribution to homes and industry.
 These companies have evolved from the energy utilities companies of the past.
 Most now operate nationally and even internationally.
-Smaller companies may focus on one locality or on one source of energy such as a network of solar farms.
+Each part of these critical infrastructures must work in harmony to match power supply to demand, and presents its own unique challenges if we are to move to a zero-carbon system.
+For example, electricity distribution alone will require a fundamental upgrade of the UK electricity grid at a pace and scale never seen before.

 Energy consultancies and market analysts